plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 Today we're running a business with almost 5,000 paying subscribers.
 We accomplished all of this with two full-time co-founders and one part-time employee that we recently hired to help us with [customer support](https://plausible.io/blog/scaling-customer-support) mainly.

-[My co-founder Uku](https://twitter.com/ukutaht) started Plausible as a solo founder and about a year and a half into the project, I joined as a co-founder to focus on the marketing side of things.
+Uku started Plausible as a solo founder and about a year and a half into the project, I joined as a co-founder to focus on the marketing side of things.
 [This chart](https://microfounder.com/blog/cofounder-in-marketing) tells our progress well:

 ![You may need a cofounder](/uploads/marketing-cofounder.png)